 Some sessions include a planned activity such as a mini-beast hunt or group hide and seek, but it is also important to support the children in spontaneous activities that they initiate themselves.
 We hope that by exploring a familiar space, the children will see how the environment changes according to the weather and seasons: feeling the wind on your face or listening to dry leaves crunch underfoot just can’t be replicated inside!

-Our Forest School is run by Nicola, a qualified Forest School leader and Ann and Carole who are very familiar with the surrounding area and are keen woodland explorers!
+Our Forest School is run by Marie, a qualified Forest School leader who is very familiar with the surrounding area and is a keen woodland explorer!